 In South Carolina, we have partnered with AccessAbility to work with schools in the Low Country region to provide Pre-Employment Transition Services (PETS) to transition aged youth.
 The PETS services are able to be delivered in group, in-school, after-school or community based settings.
 We are able to offer these services through a contract with the South Carolina Commission for the Blind (SCCB).
 Through the Workforce Innovation and Opportunities Act (WIOA) funding, SCCB was able to design CareerBOOST (Building Occupational Opportunities for Students in Transition) as a Demonstration Project for with partners across the state.

-We are also expanding the program to include a Summer Workshop Series in the North Augusta service area.
 To find out more about the OH YEA! program in your area, contact one our three Office Locations.

 WIPA Youth Services